Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Why do I believe crop sensors are perfect for filmmaking?

 We need to discuss the segmentation of the filmmaking market.
 Camera manufacturers neglected to view mobile phones as competitive products.
 This resulted in a singular and not segmented consumer focus, as each new camera has to be a "better" Pro Camera.
 For example, list the 3 main benefits hybrid cameras have over mobile phones.
 Consider the basic to intermediate G100.
-When launched, this small hybrid was highly criticized because reviewers and promoters could not position the G100 in the "pro" segment or properly evaluate its scope of applications.
-The G100's acceptance increased when the target segment discovered it in the used markets.
-Imagine the possibilities of a new G100 hybrid camera with the processing capacity of an iPhone 14 or 15?
+When launched, this small hybrid was highly criticized because reviewers and promoters could not position the G100 in the "pro" segment or properly evaluate the scope of its applications.
+The G100's acceptance increased as the target segment discovered it in the used markets.
+Imagine the possibilities of a new G100 hybrid camera with the processing capacity of a modern iPhone?

 See these discovery videos of the Panasonic G100.
 Link 1, link 2.